tsayavon/Portfolio/README.md

 <h1 align="center">Hi 👋, I'm Tiffany</h1>
-<h3 align="center">A passionate gamer and an Aspiring Data Analyst from Delaware.</h3>
+<h3 align="center">A passionate gamer, an Aspiring Data Analyst, and Software Engineer from Delaware.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=tsayavon&label=Profile%20views&color=0e75b6&style=flat" alt="tsayavon" /> </p>

 - 🔭 I have offically earned my **Google Data Analytics Certificate** on 02/13/2022.
 YAY!

+- Currently enrolled in Nucamp's Complete Software Egineering Bootcamp and General Assembly's Software Engineer Immersive Program.

 - 👨‍💻 All of my projects are available HERE on github (above).
 You'll be able to find projects that I have worked on as well as some that are still In Progress.
 I hope you take a look!

-- One day, I will kickstart my career in the Gaming Industry as a Data Analyst.
+- One day, I will kickstart my career in the Gaming Industry as a Software Engineer.

 - ⚡ Fun fact I accomplished the task of building my own gaming PC in 2021.
 My consoles are now sitting on the shelves looking pretty.. and colllecting dust..